Frederick Frith: Early career

 In 1855 Frith brought a civil suit against a Hobart Town merchant, Samuel Moses.
-Frith painted him and his family but Samuel refused to pay him due to the fact they were overpriced and lacked effort and passion that he believed Frith should have shown.
+Frith painted Samuel and his family but Samuel refused to pay him arguing they were overpriced and lacked effort and passion that he believed Frith should have shown.
 Although true that his paintings weren't at their best, Conway Hart and Alfred Bock brought forth that Frith's paintings were defective in colour and composition which was considered not of the standard of a trained artist.
 In the end Frith won the case and won compensation along with the cost for damages.